OpenTermsArchive/contrib-versions/Couchsurfing/Terms of Service.md

 We reserve the right to adjust pricing for our service in any manner and at any time as we may determine in our sole discretion.
 Price changes related to Couchsurfing Verification will not affect members that have purchased a lifetime subscription.

 Paid Subscriptions automatically renew until cancelled.
 We will notify you if the price of a recurring subscription increases and seek your consent to continue before renewal.
+To request a refund, you can write to support@couchsurfing.com.
+We offer refunds within 7 days of the purchase date or 30 days of the renewal date for annual subscriptions.

 MEMBER’S REPRESENTATIONS AND WARRANTIES